MAGIS: THE SOLUTION

 ANIMATION BY MARIANNA GRENADIER

-MAGIS Device (magnetically activated and guided isotope separation).
-Click on the image to view an animation of the MAGIS device in action.
+MAGIS System (magnetically activated and guided isotope separation).
+Click on the image to view an animation of the MAGIS system in action.
 Animation by Marianna Grenadier.

 For further information please go to the published paper in Nature Physics.